- Share your observations

 Spreading Chervil (Chaerophyllum procumbens)

-Spreading Chervil (Chaerophyllum procumbens), a State Special Concern plant, is found in rich alluvial deciduous forests.
+Spreading Chervil (Chaerophyllum procumbens), a Wisconsin Special Concern plant, is found in rich alluvial deciduous forests.
 Blooming occurs late April through late May; fruiting occurs throughout May.
 The optimal identification period for this species is late April through early May.

 - Distinguishing characteristics: Distinguished from the similar-looking sweet cicely (Osmorhiza claytonii) by its annual, weak-stemmed habit, glabrous fruit and ovaries, and more finely divided leaves.
 Distinguished from from wild chervil (Anthriscus sylvestris) by size.
 Wild chervil is usually found 1 to 2 m tall.